 - West Center

 In 1972 UNK acquired the former State Hospital complex.
 A major renovation was completed in 2001 and now provides facilities for

-the College of Business and Technology Dean, Departments of Accounting/Finance,
+the College of Business and Technology Dean, Departments of Accounting/Finance, Economics,

-In addition, the building houses UNMC's College of Nursing, Kearney Division.
+building houses UNMC's College of Nursing, Kearney Division.